- Start date: September

 - benefit from teaching by active researchers and practising clinical professionals

-- gain in-depth understand of the life sciences
+- gain in-depth understanding of the life sciences

 Why this course?